-- Most food you can cook with boiling water can be soaked in cold water in a sealed jar for an hour or two to create a saucy meal.
+- Most of the food that you’d cook with boiling water can also be soaked in cold water in a sealed jar for an hour or two to create a saucy meal.

-- A good way to get more calories and flavor than the regular snacks throughout the day.
+- Great way to get more calories and flavor than regular snacks throughout the day.

 - Almost entirely eliminate the weight of a cook system.